 Bring your dog’s leash with you when you bring your dog to the shelter.
 It will help keep track of your pet during the storm, plus you will have it on hand if needed after the storm passes.

-Read Also: Be Prepared with a Sick Kit – Be prepared for unexpected illness with a Sick Kit!
+Read Also: Sick Day Survival Kit – Be prepared for unexpected illness with a DIY Sick Kit!
 Keep a stash of all the necessities so you won’t be left empty handed.

 What About Tornadoes?

 Let’s talk about where you should go if you are suddenly faced with a tornado.

 If you are home and have a basement, go to the basement.